+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 This handbook covers the code of practice in protection circuitry including standard lead and device numbers, mode of connections at terminal strips, colour codes in multicore cables, dos and donts in execution.
 Protective relays and devices have been developed over 100 years ago to provide “lastline”of defense for the electrical systems.
 They are intended to quickly identify a fault and isolate it so the balance of the system continue to run under normal conditions.
 Applications of the concepts to accepted transmission line-protection schemes are also presented.
 Many important issues, such as coordination of settings, operating times, characteristics of.
 The handbook for protection engineers includes guidelines on protective circuitry, protective relay principles, and testing procedures for switchgear and relays.

-• Relay protection current abnormality
+• Relay protection can be used for

 [PDF Version]